bakpakin/Fennel/reference.md

 ```

 Note that the Lua runtime will fill in missing arguments with nil when
-they are not provided by the caller, so an explicit nil argument is no
+they are not provided by the caller, so an explicit nil argument is usually
-different than omitting an argument.
+no different than omitting an argument.

 Programmers coming from other languages in which it is an error to
 call a function with a different number of arguments than it is